de4liu/bigdata_lab13_2_docker_working/README.md

 In this lab we will use a trained wine-classifier that uses a [StandardScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html) and a [Random Forest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) with a forest of 10 trees.
 We use this simple classifier so that our docker image can be built quickly and the file size is small.

 To run this lab, you need to have a docker engine.

-We will use the cloud-based [Play with Docker](https://labs.play-with-docker.com)
+We will use a free cloud-based one [Play with Docker](https://labs.play-with-docker.com).

 ----